awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 # Step 2: Set up Postman<a name="tutorials-using-postman-configuration"></a>

-Now that you've created an IAM user account that's able to access the Amazon Pinpoint API, you can set up Postman\.
+Now that you've created a user that's able to access the Amazon Pinpoint API, you can set up Postman\.
 In this section, you create one or more environments in Postman\.
 Next, you import a collection that contains a request template for each of the operations in the Amazon Pinpoint API\.

 ## Step 2\.1: Create Postman environments<a name="tutorials-using-postman-configuration-create-environments"></a>